 Do you like podcasts, or watching YouTube videos, rather than, or as well as reading?
-In recent years I have realised that I am a very visual learner and struggle with holding onto auditory input so I am a late convert to podcasts.
-When I was younger I had no clue that everyone learns in different ways.
+Recently I realised that I'm a visual learner and struggle with holding onto auditory input - when I was younger I had no clue that everyone learns in different ways.
 During my school years I would spend a lot of time writing notes and learning from those, because spoken words just didn't sink in.
 I think 'in one ear and out the other' was a very valid phrase for me!

-Another reason I was late to the podcast party is that I didn't feel I had the time for them.
+So I was late to switch on to podcasts and to be honest I didn't feel I had the time for them anyway.
 I drive our daughter a long distance to school three times a week but we listen to music of her choosing in the car (does anyone else not have control of their own car radio?!).
 Any other car trips I make tend to be very short, not long enough to enjoy a podcast.
 When I'm not 'officially' working I spend a lot of my time on the computer at home, writing for my blog and sharing social media posts, and there's no way I can concentrate on someone talking while I am writing/typing.
 I don't even listen to music while I'm at the computer, because I'm a lyrics person - I like to sing along to music, whether that's out loud or silently in my head.
 As a mum, I am able to multitask in many ways, but listening to someone else's words while writing my own words is not one of them!

 More AUDIO and VISUAL PDA information